SitwalaM/nlp_gdelt_zambia_debt_analysis/README.md

 In 2020 Zambia's debt was estimated at 128.7% of GDP ([source](https://countryeconomy.com/national-debt/zambia)).
 The debt had increased from 25% of GDP in 2012 to 94% of GDP in 2019 ([IMF Global Debt Database](https://www.imf.org/external/datamapper/datasets/GDD)).
 This poses a huge risk to the country's growth potential, this analysis seeks to find out if the change in governance has an effect on the sentiment towards the country's debt.

-[Insert the Graphs on the debt situation here]
+[Add images on debt situation here]

 # Global Knowledge Graph Dataset
  Global Database of Events, Language, and Tone (GDELT) aims to capture what's happening in the world and the data is available on [Google Cloud Platform](https://cloud.google.com/bigquery).
 In this analysis, the Global Knowledge Graph Data (GKG) was used, a full description of the dataset can be found [here.](http://data.gdeltproject.org/documentation/GDELT-Global_Knowledge_Graph_Codebook-V2.1.pdf).
 The following columns were used for the dataset,